edited by S.E. Schlosser

 After hearing his report, the tribe devised a sacred ceremony which they performed whenever they went to the column to gather salt, to keep the Salt Witch from working any more other evil.

 Citation: Skinner, Charles M. Myths and Legends of Our Own Land.
 Philadelphia: J.B.
 Lippincott Company, 1896.
+Edited by S.E.
+Schlosser.
 This article is in the public domain and is part of the cited work.